Why is my baby yellow? - neonatal jaundice.

 - If phototherapy lights are not available, putting a baby next to a window where there is lots of indirect light (not direct light from the sun) may be recommended, but this does not work as well as phototherapy.

-Neonatal Handbook 'Jaundice in the first two weeks of life' Royal Children's Hospital (Victoria)
+Neonatal Handbook 'Jaundice in neonates' Royal Children's Hospital (Victoria)

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see your doctor or midwife.